 The program, called Starbucks College Achievement Plan, was officially launched on June 16.
 “Supporting our partners’ ambitions is the very best investment Starbucks can make.
 Everyone who works as hard as our partners do should have the opportunity to complete college, while balancing work, school and their personal lives,” said Howard Schultz, Starbucks chairman, president and chief executive officer during the programs launch.

 According to the United States Department of Education, around 50 percent of college students in the U.S. fail to complete their degree.
 Many drop out due to mounting debts, a tenuous work-life balance and lack of support.
 In the U.S., Starbucks has about 135,000 employees and it’s estimated that around 70 percent of these are either students or aspiring students.
-With the Starbucks College Achievement Plan, the company aims to ensure that their partners do not remain part of the 50 percent of college drop outs.
+With the Starbucks College Achievement Plan, the company aims to

 Under the program, Starbucks will support these partners attempt to continue their education, allowing them to choose from more than 40 undergraduate degree programs at ASU.
 If the partners are admitted to the university as juniors or seniors, Starbucks will reimburse in full their tuition for each semester of full-time coursework.
 If the partners are admitted as freshmen or sophomores, they will be eligible for partial tuition scholarships and need-based financial aid for two years of full-time study.